PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/Week2Day3.md

 If answered with 'no', to what extent do you think robots will be able to his in the future?

 Questions to think about:

 - What characterizes us as being human?
 - How would you define intelligence
 - Can a machine/robot/computer be considered intelligent?
 - Can a machine/robot/computer think for itself?

-__2.2b__ Devise a strategy to identify the 'machine'.
-Incorporate the following elements:
+__2.2b__ Devise a strategy, and incorporate the following elements:

 - Setting (e.g. discussion between two students during a political theory class)
 - Conditions (e.g. show sense of morality)